-GEOL1103 EARTH SCIENCE 3: MINERALS & MINERALDEPOSITS (3 Credits)Semester 2Level 1 Pre-requisites: As for GEOL1101 Course Content: This course covers the following topics: An introduction to crystal chemistry, crystallography, optical mineralogy and the geology of mineral deposits.
-The course is designed develop theoretical to the knowledge and critical practical expertise in observing, analyzing, describing and classifying minerals and rocks, using a hand lens to investigate hand specimens and a petrographic microscope to investigate thin sections.
+Pre-requisites: As for GEOL1101

+introduction to crystal chemistry, crystallography, optical mineralogy and the geology of mineral deposits.
+The course is designed to develop the theoretical knowledge and critical practical expertise in analyzing, describing observing, classifying minerals and rocks, using a hand lens to investigate hand specimens and a petrographic microscope to investigate thin sections.
 These basic skills are essential for the identification of ore and industrial minerals, as well as in the investigation of sedimentary, igneous and metamorphic rocks that will be introduced in advanced level courses.